 The project's stormwater should be directed to a stormwater basin located on the southeast corner of the project site.
 The basin shall be designed in accordance with all federal, state, regional, and local standards and regulations concerning water quality.
 These measures will assure that the project stormwater discharges are no greater in volume and velocity than current undeveloped conditions and that the water leaving the site complies with all applicable water quality standards.
-No drainage/runoff from the site shall flow into the Criteria Cells to the west and south of the project site.
+No drainage/runoff from the site shall flow into the Criteria Cell to the south of the project site.